 5 Minute Guide to Stromness

 Just outside the Marina, to the left, is the Northlink Ferries building.
 This contains Showers, Toilets, and Laundry facilities accessible 24 hours using the code displayed at the Marina Gate.
-There is also a Travel Centre with a tourist information office open during the summer months.
-The librarybuilding opposite the Ferry Terminal offers views over the harbour and free wifi.
+The library building opposite the Ferry Terminal offers views over the harbour and free wifi.

 There are a choice of restaurants.
 The Hamnavoe is an excellent restaurant located half a mile down the main street to the south.
 It requires advanced bookings.
 The hotels (Ferry Inn, Royal Hotel and the Stromness Hotel) all have restaurants and bars serving local ales and whiskies.
-Opposite the marina is Julia's Café which serves breakfasts and lunches made with local produce and a range of coffees, teas and cakes.
+There are several cafes serving breakfasts, lunches and snacks; opposite the marina is Julia's Café, The Tearoom is on Graham Place, 5 minutes walk away, and Ell & Co is also nearby on Victoria Street.

 There is a Chinese take-away on the main street, by the Royal Hotel.

 Along the Ferry Road to the North of the Marina is the Cooperative supermarket.
 Behind the supermarket is a garage serving petrol and gas.
 A Chandler’s Store is next door to Julias Cafe and behind that is an excellent local butcher: Flett’s.
 Along the main street to the south there are various shops including Argos bakery/store/post office and also a delicatessen, newspaper shop, electrical shop, clothes shops and various galleries.

 Fresh fish is available from the Orkney Fisherman’s Society in the Garson Industrial Estate, located a short walk from the marina; turn right at the roundabout beyond the Cooperative supermarket, follow the road and you will see a sign directing you to the shop.